Stages of Passing a Kidney Stone

 - Cystine stones

-- Struvite stones (mostly found in women with urinary tract infections)
+- Struvite stones (mostly found in women with urinary tract infections) and can include Staghorn kidney stones.

 You may have one stone formation or multiple stones.
 Small or microscopic stones can pass through your urinary tract without causing any symptoms.
 Your urinary tract plays a vital role in your overall health.
 It eliminates waste and extra fluid from your body.
 Your urinary tract consists of your: